Thomas Thwaites (designer)

+Biography

-Thwaites studied economics and biology at University College London and in 2009 gained an MA in Design Interactions at the Royal College of Art.
+Thwaites studied economics and biology at University College London, followed by a master's degree in Design Interactions from the Royal College of Art i n 2009.

 In a nine-month project as part of his MA course, Thwaites attempted to build a toaster from scratch.
 The project was inspired by a quote from Douglas Adams' 1992 novel Mostly Harmless: "Left to his own devices he couldn't build a toaster.
 He could just about make a sandwich, and that was it."
 A toaster has about 400 components: he simplified the materials list to copper, steel, plastic, mica and nickel and attempted to mine, refine, and otherwise process all the raw materials needed.
 He published The Toaster Project: Or a Heroic Attempt to Build a Simple Electric Appliance from Scratch, and gave a TED talk "How I Built a Toaster - From Scratch".
 The tools and artefacts from the project are on display as an installation in the Victoria and Albert Museum, in room 76 "Design 1900 to Now".